-- Minimum TOEFL overall score of 80. - Minimum IELTS overall score of 6.5. - A high school diploma from a U.S. curriculum-based international school taught fully in English, and accredited within the U.S. (Minimum attendance of three years). - An existing bachelor's or master's degree from an accredited U.S. based college or university or a school Calvary has an articulation agreement with.
+- A high school diploma from a U.S. curriculum-based international school taught fully in English, and accredited within the U.S. (Minimum attendance of three years). - An existing bachelor's or master's degree from an accredited U.S. based college or university or a school Calvary has an articulation agreement with.